neuronsimulator/nrn/docs/guide/porting_mechanisms_to_cpp.rst

 to be sufficient to adapt MOD files to C++ only and use
 |neuron_with_cpp_mechanisms|.
-If you do decide to preserve compatibility across versions, the preprocessor macros described in :ref:`python_verbatim` may prove useful.
+If you do decide to preserve compatibility across versions, the preprocessor macros described in :ref:`verbatim` may prove useful.

 .. note::
   If you have a model that stopped compiling when you upgraded to or beyond